The Ellipse of Muon Dipole Moments

 where the components of the lepton doublet are $l_{L}=(\nu_{\mu}, \mu_{L})^{T}$, $\sigma^{\rho\sigma}=\frac{i}{2}[\gamma^{\rho},\gamma^{\sigma}]$, and all the parameters can be complex.
 The first term is the usual muon Yukawa coupling in the SM.
 When the Higgs field develops a vacuum expectation value, $H=(0,v+h/\sqrt{2})^T$ with $v=174$ GeV, the dimension 6 operator in the second term generates additional contributions to the muon mass and muon coupling to the Higgs boson, while the dimension 6 operator in the third term corresponds to muon dipole moments.
 Defining the muon Yukawa coupling and the electric and magnetic dipole moments in terms of Dirac spinors in the basis where the muon mass, $m_\mu$, is real and positive,

 we have

 where $e$ is positive and $\phi_{m_{\mu}}$ is the phase of the rotation required to make the mass term real and positive.
-All the parameters are real except for $\lambda_{\mu\mu}^{h}$ which can be complex. $\lambda_{\mu\mu}^{h}$ and $m_{\mu}$ do not follow the expected scaling in the SM and
+All the parameters are real except for $\lambda_{\mu\mu}^{h}$ which can be complex.
+The factor of 3 in Eq.~(\ref{eq:mmu_lamhmu}), originating from 3 possible ways that one $h$ and two factors of $v$ can be selected from three $H$ in the dimension 6 operator, results in $\lambda_{\mu\mu}^{h}$ and $m_{\mu}$ not following the expected scaling in the SM and